dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 requires an intimate knowledge of materials science, computational chemistry and many other fields.

-What can be known simplty is that there are physical limits imposed by counteracting entropy to transform materials.
+What can be known simply is that there are physical limits imposed by counteracting entropy to transform materials.
 These fundamental limits cannot be surpassed and bound any solution.
 There are technological limits imposed by the transient capabilities of fabrication.
 There are